danvuk567/Excel_VBA-Custom-SQL-Query-Tool/README.md

         End Sub

 Finally, we combined some of the functions described above that are called to initialize the ComboBoxes within the *Workbook_Open* function so that they are called as soon as the Workbook is opened.
-The queries used are referenced in the folloiwing cells within the hidden sheet *Queries*...
+The queries used are referenced in the following cells within the hidden sheet *Queries*...

         *A3:*
         SELECT Date FROM Calendar AS c